Trzebielino

 Trzebielino (Treblin) is a village in Bytów County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Trzebielino.
-It lies approximately 28 km west of Bytów and 103 km west of the regional capital Gdańsk.

 Before 1945, the village belonged to the Prussian Province of Pomerania.
 On 6 March 1945, it was taken by the Red Army, after which it became a part of Poland.
 For details of the history of the region, see History of Pomerania.